Understanding Lease Agreement Contracts: Key Tips for Tenants and Landlords

 Parties Involved

-The lease agreement must clearly identify the parties involved.
+The lease agreement must identify the parties involved.
 This includes the landlord, property owner or their designated representative, and the tenant, the individual or entity leasing the property.
 Accurate legal names and contact information for both parties are essential.

 Term of Lease